I weaned my child, Penguin at 30 months. Gentle weaning toddler way.

 During the night feed, the scene was repeated again for approximately 10 minutes.
 But that night he woke up every hour asking for “milk” and sleeping back in less than 5 minutes.

-Next day, the time dropped again.
+The next day, the time dropped again.
 I was happy to see the unexpected progress.

-By the end of third day, he didn’t cry but rather told his stuffed friends that “milk” finished.
+By the end of the third day, he didn’t cry but rather told his stuffed friends that “milk” finished.

-Now, after a month of weaning, at times he hugs me and reconfirm “Has milk completely finish?”
+Now, after a month of weaning, at times he hugs me and reconfirms “Has milk completely finish?”
 I nod every time and say a yes and he leaves with a smile.
 It feels like he is testing me.
 Duh!

-He no longer cries, or went through any traumatic phase.
+He no longer cries or went through any traumatic phase.